LCR-ADS-Lab/TAALED/docs/ld_indices/README.md

 **Number of Type**

-`.ntypes` method will return the number of types (i.e., unique words) in the input text.
+The `.ntypes` method will return the number of types (i.e., unique words) in the input text.

 ```python
 print(ldvals.ntypes)